 Some can, yes.
 There are some models designed to be food steamers as well as rice cookers.
 These are great for steaming vegetables and, in some cases, meats and fish.
 Others are designed to cook your rice while simultaneously steaming vegetables and/or meat.
 There are even rice cookers designed for cooking other types of food, usually soups and stew-like dishes such as chili or oatmeal.
 These rice cookers are especially worthwhile since they’re essentially multipurpose slow cookers that can prepare a full meal or multiple side dishes at once.
 Don’t assume that a rice cooker comes with any of these capabilities, though.
 Be sure to read and double-check a product’s listing and see if it’s listed as such before you buy if it’s important to you.

-This rice cooker makes up to four cups of rice while steaming your meat and vegetables for a complete dinner in no time.
+This rice cooker makes up to 8 cups of rice while steaming your meat and vegetables for a complete dinner in no time.

-Pros: This rice cooker can double as a sort of quasi-slow cooker since it can steam both meat and vegetables while it makes your rice, thanks to the aluminum compartment that sits over the bowl.
-You can make a complete dinner in a snap.
-Besides that compartment, you receive a measuring cup and stirring spoon with your purchase.
-The bowl itself is also nonstick for easier, more convenient cleaning.
+Pros: This 8-cup rice cooker is pretty versatile since it can steam both meat and vegetables while it makes your rice, thanks to the separate nonstick pot that sits over the bowl.
+You can make a complete dinner in a snap since it can cook other grains like quinoa, as well as soups, stews, and chilis.
+This rice cooker is digital with easy-to-read buttons and has several useful preset settings, including separate functions for white and brown rice.
+Besides the aforementioned inner pot, you receive a measuring cup and stirring spatula with your purchase.
+The bowl itself is dishwasher-safe for easier, more convenient cleaning.
 The stainless steel build ensures a durable, long-lasting appliance.
-If the 4-cup capacity is too small for your family’s needs, never fear; this rice cooker comes in 8- and 10-cup sizes as well.

-Bottom Line: This brushed stainless steel rice cooker and steamer is designed for strength and durability, while its nonstick bowl makes cleanup a breeze.
-When finished cooking, it automatically switches to the warming setting for your safety and convenience.
+Bottom Line: This brushed stainless steel rice cooker and steamer is designed for convenience and durability, while its machine-washable bowl makes cleanup easier.
 This long-lasting, classic rice cooker should suit just about any lifestyle and kitchen but is especially nice for smaller families.

 Dash Mini Rice Cooker Steamer